Air Travel Mitigation Fund

-The Events & Transportation Department, in collaboration with Corporate Finance Services, developed the ATMF program.
+UCLA Events & Transportation Department, in collaboration with Corporate Finance Services, developed the ATMF program.
 Once operational, program management was handed over to the Sustainability Office, who will administer the program over its three-year pilot period.
 Initial baseline work was contributed by a Presidio Graduate School team, and the UCOP Office of Sustainability provided early consultation, along with consultation from the UCLA Sustainability Committee and the Council of Deans.

 How are the funds going to be extracted?

 Each business-related roundtrip flight is associated with a reimbursement for the flight expense.
-During the reimbursement process, the appropriate Carbon Mitigation Fee (domestic or international) will be assessed to an FAU associated with the person who traveled.
+During the reimbursement process, the appropriate Carbon Mitigation Fee (domestic or international) will be assessed to the FAU associated with the person who traveled.
 The fee is charged to the department, not to an individual traveler.